-First off..Happy 4th of July to all in the USA, and Happy July 4th to everyone outside the USA!
+First off, Happy 4th of July to all in the USA, and Happy July 4th to everyone outside of the USA!
 I’ve got the blue and the white (well..yellowish) but not the red.
-No matter, this dessert is pretty awesome, red, white and blue. or not.
+Regardless, this astonishing blueberry coconut (lime) custard pudding cake is pretty awesome, red, white and blue. or not.

-I’ve made plenty of chocolate pudding, aka hot fudge, cakes in my day, and who hasn’t?
-It’s one of the simplest cakes you could make..one quick batter in a square pan, pour boiling water on top, and voilà, chocolate cake with a fudgy pudding/custard saucy deal underneath.
-When rushed for a dessert, or a sudden bout of PMS chocolate craving, it was always a win-win situation, and it only took about 30 minutes from mixing bowl to table to mouth.
+I’ve made plenty of cakey fudge pudding aka hot fudge cakes in my day, and who hasn’t?
+It’s one of the simplest cakes you can make; one quick batter in a square pan, pour boiling water on top, and voilà, chocolate cake with a fudgy pudding/custard saucy deal underneath.
+When rushed for a dessert, or a sudden bout of PMS chocolate cravings, it was always a win-win situation, and it only took about 30 minutes from mixing bowl to table to mouth.

-Sometimes I’m a rebel, and just crack the amount of whole eggs in as is.
+Sometimes I’m a rebel and just crack the amount of whole eggs in as is.

 In any event, I obeyed the recipe, and the results were worth it.
-Of course, I made a few revisions to the recipe.
-As my usual mantra goes, I can’t leave most recipes alone..I always feel some could be better, or more to my liking.
-I’m a futzer, a fiddler.
+Of course I made a few revisions to said recipe since I can’t leave most recipes alone.
+I always feel some could be better, or more to my liking.
+I’m a futzer, I’m a diddler, I’m a recipe fiddler (a joker, a smoker and a midnight toker.
+Sorry, had to) and I just can’t stop.
 It’s a common thing in cooking, but baking not as much because baking is a SCIENCE and any little sway from the formula can completely change or destroy it.

 My changes didn’t destroy it.
-All I did was add some extra flavor, coconut and lime.
 Kelapo Coconut sent me a sample of their coconut oil, so I used that instead of the melted butter, and I used lime zest in lieu of the lemon zest listed in the recipe.
 Small changes, no big whoop, right?
-Well..then I felt it needed more coconut flavor, so I toasted some coconut and ground it with the sugar in the recipe.
+Well, I felt it needed more coconut flavor, so I toasted some coconut and ground it into the sugar in the recipe.
 Then, instead of plain buttermilk, I made coconut buttermilk by adding a tablespoon of lime juice to coconut milk.

 This is all great and good, but for the most part, you can’t tell that there’s coconut and lime in this cake pudding via the photos because I only had one lime and a bit of shredded coconut for the recipe.
-When it came time for photos, I had nothing to top it with that said..’There is lime and coconut in this pudding cake!’.
+When it came time for photos, I had nothing to top it with anything that conveyed..’There is lime and coconut in this pudding cake!’.

 Another reason I’m a bad food blogger.